Top 10 dangers of public Wi-Fi in 2026

 7. Ransomware attacks

-2025 will see an increase in ransomware attacks where cybercriminals will be looking for public networks with weak security.
-North America had the highest number of ransomware attacks in 2024 (Checkpoint) forming 59% of 1000 observed ransomware attacks, with Europe 24% and APAC (12%).
+2026 will see an increase in ransomware attacks where cybercriminals will be looking for public networks with weak security.
+America had the highest number of ransomware attacks in 2025 (52%) followed by the United Kingdom (6%) attacks and Germany (6%).
 Ransomware attackers look for public networks where they can create a malicious twin network through which they can deploy malware to the systems connected to the public network.

 8. Business email compromise attacks